joyceeexinyiwang/EDU_interactive/README.md

 We are specifically looking at where the "nose" is.
 When the nose touches on one of the circles, an audio file gets triggered and starts playing.

-### Code
+### p5.js

-The code in this project uses [p5.js](https://p5js.org/)--a Javascript library--to call PoseNet and generate visuals in the browser.
+[p5.js](https://p5js.org/)--a Javascript library--is used to call PoseNet and generate visuals in the browser.

-If you are interested in how the code works, check out [sketch.js](p5/runshow/sketch.js) in the package.
+If you are interested in looking at the code, check out [sketch.js](p5/runshow/sketch.js) in the package.
 It has all the commands that calls PoseNet, controls the interaction, and outputs the visual.

 Line 29-35 in the file (shown below) sets up a PoseNet "method," which intermittently gets skeleton data.